corda/corda/docs/source/tutorial-contract.rst

    versions with a more complete way to express issuer constraints.

 A ``TransactionBuilder`` is not by itself ready to be used anywhere, so first, we must convert it to something that is recognised by the network.
-The most important next step is for the participating entities to sign it using the ``signWith()`` method.
-This takes a keypair, serialises the transaction, signs the serialised form and then stores the signature inside the ``TransactionBuilder``.
-Once all parties have signed, you can call ``TransactionBuilder.toSignedTransaction()`` to get a ``SignedTransaction`` object.
+The most important next step is for the participating entities to sign it.
+Typically, an initiating flow will create an initial partially signed ``SignedTransaction`` by calling the ``serviceHub.signInitialTransaction`` method.
+Then the frozen ``SignedTransaction`` can be passed to other nodes by the flow, these can sign using ``serviceHub.createSignature`` and distribute.
+The ``CollectSignaturesFlow`` provides a generic implementation of this process that can be used as a ``subFlow`` .

 You can see how transactions flow through the different stages of construction by examining the commercial paper unit tests.